scorixear/discord.ts-architecture/README.md

 Again, this is a lot for a simple Ping command.
 But you get a lot of additional features with this.
-- You have custom usage and groups that could be used in a help command
+- You have a custom usage and groups that could be used in a help command
-- Your Options are registered with the command as you specified
+- Your options are registered with the command as you specified
 - If your command is taking longer then 3 seconds, the interaction is deferred and then properly picked up by the MessageHandler
-- You InteractionHandle is exception catched preventing bot shutdown
+- You InteractionHandle is exception catched preventing a bot shutdown
 - We didn't respond in this example with a text message, we responded with an Embed message that contains Categories and Buttons

 ### Final Usage Advice
 The inital setup for this is higher for very simple projects.
-I suggest creating a template for discord bot project.
+I suggest creating a template for discord bot projects.
 Besides the shown setup there is nothing needed to do.
 Creating additional commands and button interactions all follow the same architectural structure.
 This creates better readability, maintainability and also a more robust behaviour.
 Additionally it is recommended to still catch any exception and missed rejection for an application.